Diabolickal/pickpocket-info/README.md

 * Toggle Dodgy Necklace charges.
     * Some of you Level 99s don't need fancy jewelry to pickpocket.
 * Toggle Pouches Counter
-    * This  plugin is smart enough to not show it if the NPC doesn't drop them.
+    * This  plugin is smart enough to not show it if the NPC doesn't drop them but, you can turn it off completely if you like.
 * Warning Threshold
     * This determines when the text on the overlay turns red when your charges drop to or below this threshold.
 * Overlay Duration